Hong Research Group

 enhanced by ab initio calculations

-We use quantum mechanics and machine learning for materials design and discovery.
+We use quantum mechanics and deep learning for materials design and discovery.

 2022.8.13 Paper “Melting temperature prediction via first principles and deep learning” is published in Computational Materials Science.